 Ultimately, Herd wound up succeeding Andreev as CEO of MagicLab after he sold his stake in MagicLab to private equity firm The Blackstone Group.
 After taking control of MagicLab, she decided to fund the UK-based gay dating app Chappy, co-founded by Jack Rogers, Max Cheremkin, and Ollie Locke.
 Since she was impressed with Chappy’s unique approach, she decided to invest in the app, in addition to offering product development and marketing support for the company.

 5) Interesting marketing strategy

-While businesses have been relying on digital marketing strategies to improve their connection with their audiences, Bumble relied on traditional PR and marketing to reach their already-digital audience.
-They used platforms like storefronts, transportation platforms, and other out-of-home advertising venues to highlight their values.
+Businesses have been relying on digital marketing strategies to improve their connection with their audiences.
+On the other hand, Bumble relied on traditional PR and marketing to reach its already-digital audience.
+The Bumble team used platforms like storefronts, transportation platforms, and other out-of-home advertising venues to highlight their values.

 The risk that their digital users would not connect to their content because of their choice of platform was high.
 Even so, Herd’s strategy paid off, because she was still able to connect with her target audience.

 In order to stay relevant in a highly saturated market, companies need to find new ways to create unique and exciting content.
 Bumble used its thorough research to understand the importance of combining traditional and digital marketing to reach its audiences.
 By focusing on location-based ads in people’s neighborhoods, hangouts, and workplaces, Bumble was able to highlight the diversity in the online dating community.